apigee/devrel/references/auth-schemes/README.md

 ```
 curl -v -XPOST https://$APIGEE_X_HOSTNAME/auth-schemes/v0/helpers/jwt
 ```
-Copy the value of the `Generated-JWT` response header from the previous request and include it in the following request:
+Copy the value of the `generated-jwt` response header from the previous request and include it in the following request:
 ```
-curl -v https://$APIGEE_X_HOSTNAME/auth-schemes/v0/jwt -H "JWT: $JWT"
+curl -v https://$APIGEE_X_HOSTNAME/auth-schemes/v0/jwt -H "Authorization: Bearer $JWT"
 ```

 ### OAuth Bearer Token (RFC 6749)
-First obtain a short-lived opaque access token using the helper endpoint:
+First obtain a short-lived opaque access token using the helper endpoint.
+Instructions for how to find application credentials can be found [here](https://cloud.google.com/apigee/docs/api-platform/publish/creating-apps-surface-your-api#view-api-key).
+If the pipeline has been successfully executed, you will see the AuthApp created for testing purposes.
 ```
 curl -v -XPOST https://$APIGEE_X_HOSTNAME/auth-schemes/v0/helpers/oauth -u $CLIENT_ID:$CLIENT_SECRET -d "grant_type=client_credentials"
 ```
 > _Note: Under normal circumstances, avoid providing secrets on the command itself using `-u`_

-Copy the value of the `Generated-JWT` response header from the previous request and include it in the following request:
+Copy the value of the `access_token` property from the response body of the previous request and include it in the following request:
 ```
 curl -v https://$APIGEE_X_HOSTNAME/auth-schemes/v0/oauth-token -H "Authorization: Bearer $TOKEN"
 ```